Publication Policy

 - Author rights: Authors retain copyright.
 The published version should be cited with its DOI.

-- Self-archiving (Green OA): Authors may deposit preprints, accepted manuscripts, and the version of record in repositories at any time, linking to the DOI and stating the license.
+- Self-archiving (Green OA): Authors may deposit preprints, accepted manuscripts (postprints), and the version of record in institutional or subject repositories at any time, linking to the article DOI and stating the license.

 Licensing & Copyright Statement